slsa-framework/slsa/docs/spec/v1.1/principles.md

     a new track should be seen as a last resort.
 Each track should have a clear, distinct purpose with a crisply defined objective, such as trustworthy provenance for the [Build track](levels#build-track).
-As a rule of thumb, a new track may be warranted the threats it addresses are unrelated to those of other tracks.
-Try to avoid tracks that sound confusingly similar.
+As a rule of thumb, a new track may be warranted if the threats it addresses are unrelated to those of other tracks.
+Try to avoid tracks that sound confusingly similar in either name or objective.

 ## Trust platforms, verify artifacts